-This is the third year I teach the introduction course in Chinese at Linköping University here in Sweden.
-Each time I’ve taught this course, I’ve felt the lack of a beginner-friendly radical list.
-I often tell students that learning character components is essential, that it’s a long-term investment that will pay off several times over the course of their Chinese studies.
+I’ve taught many introduction courses in Chinese.
+Each time, I’ve felt the lack of a beginner-friendly list of the most common Chinese radicals.
+I tell students that learning character components is essential, that it’s a long-term investment that will pay off several times over the course of their Chinese studies.
 I then show them some of the most common Chinese radicals.

 These are the columns used in the list: